I’ll admit, this is quite an odd topic to be brought up on our pet blog, but many of us have cats who seem to constantly have mood swings.

 – Falling over

-Unfortunately, there are no known causes for FHS, but there are a few guesses as to what causes FHS.
+Unfortunately, there are no known causes for FHS.
+Though this is true, vets have a few assumptions as to what causes FHS.

 If a cat is put under an extreme amount of stress it is believed that they will exhibit manic episodes.
-This is most seen in oriental cats, although there hasn’t been any concrete proof that their “manic episodes” are related to stress.
+This is most common in oriental cats, although there hasn’t been any concrete proof that their “manic episodes” are related to stress.

-This is assumed because cats that have FHS tend to over-groom.
-Cats who show signs of FHS have been given anti-obsessional medications which have seen some positive responses.
+Cats who show signs of FHS are often given anti-obsessional medications which have seen some positive responses.
 This has helped a number of cats stop overgrooming and thus have reduced hair loss.

 A number of cats who have been diagnosed with FHS have been found with pathological lesions in the muscles along their spine.
 It is easy to assume that these lesions are the cause for their irritation, sensitivity and/or pain.